-- return the Intent to Register form and fee (\$150) - · reserve your seat for New Student Orientation on the Intent to Register form - submit any transfer credit materials as soon as possible - Complete the Proof of Immunization form included in your acceptance packet.
-This form must be submitted prior to course registration.
+- Return the Intent to Register form and fee (\$150) - Reserve your seat for New Student Orientation on the Intent to Register form - Submit any transfer credit materials as soon as possible - Complete the Proof of Immunization form included in your acceptance packet.
+This form must be submitted prior to enrollment.